Print

 Instructions

-3. Add tomatoes and salt.
+2. Add tomatoes and salt.
 Mix to incorporate and allow the skin on the tomatoes to wrinkle and soften (about 2-3 minutes).
-Add water to the tomato mixture and increase the the heat to medium-high.

-4. Pour the tamarind water along with the 3 cups of water into the pot and increase heat to medium-high.
+3. Pour the tamarind water along with the regular cups of water into the pot and increase heat to medium-high.
 Allow the rasam to come to a rolling boil.
-Once the rasam has come to boil, turn off the heat, add the ground spice mixture, and stir.
+Once the rasam has come to boil, turn off the heat, add the rasam powder, and stir.

 Notes